ascribe/onion/test/gemini/README.md

 ---

-To simplify triaging simple issues and test if everything is working, I've added a short test script that can be run with PhantomJS to check if it can access the web app and log in.
-You can edit the `lauch_app_and_login.js` file to change the environment to run against.
+To simplify triaging simple issues and test if everything is working, The repo had a short test script that can be run with PhantomJS to check if it can access the web app and log in.
+Find `onion/test/phantomjs/launch_app_and_login.js` in the repo's history, restore it, and then run:

 ```bash
 # In root /onion folder